robvet/dapr-workshop/Assignment05/step-by-step.md

    dotnet run
    ```

 You should see the same logs as before.
-But now you should also be able to see the fine emails being sent by the FineCollectionService:
+You can also view the fine notification emails sent by the FineCollectionService:

 1. Open a browser and browse to [http://localhost:4000](http://localhost:4000).
 1. Wait for the first emails to come in.